Celebrity Big Brother (British TV series) series 1: House

 For the first season, Celebrity Big Brother used the house that was used in Big Brother 1, which was located in Bow, London near the 3 Mills Studios.
 The House remained relatively unchanged from its appearance in the debut season.
 A living room was featured in the house, with blue walls lining it and the kitchen, which featured a stove and sink, along with the fridge.
 The house featured two nearly identical bedrooms, one for the men and one for the women.
 Each room featured five beds, with matching sheets and furniture.
 There was a shower room and toilet in the house as well.
-Housemates could communicate with producers in the room known was the "Diary Room".
+Housemates could communicate with producers in the room known as the "Diary Room".
 The Diary Room for the first season featured a simple design, being a small chair with a white background.
 Future seasons of the series would feature more elaborate Diary Rooms.
 The Diary Room was where nominations took place, and where housemates could reveal their thoughts.
 As seen in the third week, housemates could be seen by a medical professional in the Diary Room if necessary.
 The outside of the house featured a chicken coop with various chickens inside, from which the housemates collect eggs.
 Unlike other editions of the show, Big Brother 1 did not feature a swimming pool or hot tub for the housemates to use.
 There was also a garden in the backyard, which featured a vegetable patch which the housemates could use.
 Various two way mirrors are in the house, with a camera crew behind them.
 There are also various cameras and microphones throughout the house, providing the housemates with no privacy.